ledgerW/pathlight/memory-bank/progress.md

   - Premium plan generation after all 25 questions
   - Structured output using Pydantic models
 - **Payment Processing**:
-  - Two-tier payment model ($0.99 for basic, $4.99 for premium)
+  - Three-tier payment model ($0.99 for Purpose, $4.99 for Plan, $4.99/month for Pursuit subscription)
-  - Support for plan regeneration payments
+  - Support for plan regeneration payments (free for subscription users)
   - Tracking of regeneration count and timestamps
+  - Subscription management with cancel option
+  - Automatic subscription status updates
 - **Results Display**:
   - Enhanced visualization with structured sections
   - Intelligent parsing of AI-generated content